evnbr/bindery/docs/docs.md

 ### Advanced

 ##### `Page`
-You may receive instances of `Page` when using custom rules, but will not create them yourself.
+You may receive instances of this class when using custom rules, but will not create them yourself.
 - `number` the page number, with the first page being 1
 - `heading` The current hierarchy of headings from previous pages, in the form of `{ h1: String, h2: String, ... h6: String }`